 Look for Two-Factor Authentication

-When deciding where to do your online banking, look for an institution that uses two-factor authentication.
+When deciding where to do your online banking, look for an institution that uses two-factor authentication for protect your online account.
 Two-factor authentication requires two pieces of information, often a password and a PIN, when logging in.
 If one of these pieces of data is stolen, criminals still won’t be able to get into your account unless they also get the other piece.

 Create a Strong Password